surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Do.md

 ### Example

-The following example of a `Do` statement counts the items in an array until it reaches an item with a value of 0.
+The following example of a `do` statement counts the items in an array until it reaches an item with a value of 0.

 ```powershell